No results matched your search criteria.

 The Summer Reading Challenge is back for 2023!

 The Summer Reading Challenge is the UK library sector’s biggest free annual reading event.
 It is produced by The Reading Agency and delivered by libraries; thousands of children and families take part each year.

-All libraries in Derby, including those which are community managed, will be running the Summer Reading Challenge throughout the summer holidays in 2022.
+All libraries in Derby will be running the Summer Reading Challenge throughout the summer holidays in 2023.